Q – I have never been there; what is it like?

 Q – Can I park my car overnight?

-A – There is Overnight Car Parking available, which is $11 per car, per night.
+A – There is Overnight Car Parking available, which is $15 per car, per night.
 Overnight Car Parking is available at two locations, near the Concert Side Campgrounds and the Vera Side Campgrounds.
-Campers can also purchase up to two Additional Vehicle Passes per campsite, which allow you to park overnight at or near your campsite.
+Campers can also purchase one Additional Vehicle Passes per campsite, which allow you to park overnight at or near your campsite.
 No one is permitted to sleep in their vehicles.
 Vehicles should be removed by 7:30 am the following the morning.
 Parking revenue benefits our local volunteer fire department.

 A – There are free shuttle busses that take Vera Campers to and from the Show Area.
 There is also a tunnel under State Route 66 for safe pedestrian access to the Vera Campgrounds.
 In the past we also have had a Golf Cart Taxi Company that provides rides to and from all areas of the event (for a fee).

 A – We have a company that provides hot, private showers in clean mobile shower trailers for a nominal fee.
 Showers are available in three locations.

 Q – What size tent can I use in the Campgrounds?

 A – The maximum size tent allowable is 15’ x 15’ or a maximum of 225 sq. ft. (if it’s not square).
 All our campground rules related to spacing, sizes, and number of people are part of Health Department regulations and good for everyone’s comfort, enjoyment and safety.